Roasted Chicken with Gravy

 - Pan drippings

-- Place chicken in large baking dish, pat dry with paper towel, this assists in getting crispy skin.
+- Place the chicken in large baking dish and pat it dry with paper towel, this assists in getting the skin nice and crispy.

-- Sprinkle chicken with paprika, herbs, pepper, salt (or chicken stock powder if using) and drizzle with olive oil.
+- Sprinkle the chicken with the sweet paprika, herb of choice, pepper, chicken stock powder (or salt if using) and drizzle with olive oil.
 Use your hands to rub the marinade all over the chicken evenly.

-- Stuff the two lemon rounds into the cavity and tie the legs with twine (it’s not essential to tie the legs, see note 2).
+- Stuff the two lemon rounds into the cavity of the chicken and tie the legs with twine (it’s not essential to tie the legs, see note 1).

 - Surround the chicken with the roasting vegetables (carrots, brown or red onions and garlic).

-- Roast 1.5 hours adding 1/2 cup of water every 30 minutes.
-Make sure you shuffle the vegetables and chicken around a little bit when you add the water.
+- Roast 1 hour and 30 minutes.
+Add 1/2 cup of water at the 45 minute mark.
+Make sure you shuffle the vegetables and chicken around when you add the water.
 This is important, it will stop the vegetables getting burnt.

 - Once the chicken is cooked, set it aside uncovered (covering it will make the skin go soft) while you make your gravy.
 It is important you allow the chicken to rest for at least 10 minutes to ensure it is succulent and soft.